undeadwanderer/undead-userscripts/derpibooru-forum-filter/README.md

 ### Installation:

-- Open the file of the version of the script you'd prefer to use and click "raw", your userscript version should recognize it.
+- Open the file of the version of the script you'd prefer to use and click "raw", your userscript manager should recognize it.

 ### Known issues: